pinglanyi/A2UI/docs/gulf_protocol.md

 ### 4.2.
 Data Binding (The `BoundValue` Object)

 Components connect to the data model through binding.
-Any property that can be data-bound (like `text` on a `Text` component) accepts an object that defines either a literal value or a data path.
+Any property that can be data-bound (like `text` on a `Text` component) accepts a `BoundValue` object.
+This object defines either a literal value, a data path, or both as a shorthand for initialization.

-From `gulf_schema.json`, a bound `text` property looks like this:
+From the catalog schema, a bound `text` property looks like this:

 ```json
 "text": {